georgi-karapetrov/iOS-intern-training/T3_PirateRadio.md

 ## How we do it?

 The key is in ["Knowing your enemy"](https://www.youtube.com/watch?v=4smim2MNvF8) :)).
-Get started with YouTube's [developer API](https://developers.google.com/youtube/). _Potip: Create a developer account if you don't already have one._ Then learn about **NSURLSession** [here](https://developer.apple.com/documentation/foundation/nsurlsession).
+Get started with YouTube's [developer API](https://developers.google.com/youtube/). _Protip: Create a developer account if you don't already have one._ Then learn about **NSURLSession** [here](https://developer.apple.com/documentation/foundation/nsurlsession).
 It is the foundation we are going to build our client-server communication on.

 ## Before you start